-The Wessex Heritage Trust helped raise over £5000 from the Morrisons Foundation in order to create Memory Lane, based on F2 ward in Basingstoke and North Hants Hospital.
+The Wessex Heritage Trust helped raise over £5000 from the Morrisons Foundation in order to create Memory Lane, based on F2 ward in the Basingstoke hospital of Hampshire Hospitals Foundation Trust (HHFT).
 The ‘Sunflower Suite’, is an immersive 50’s style suite complete with interactive interiors, memory games and puzzles, reminiscence items and more.
 Staff and patients had a large amount of input as to what they would like to have included in the project.
 The Memory Lane ward also includes a post box and a bus stop and many of the items are specific to the culture and history of the local Basingstoke area throughout the years.
 Memory Lane is well used by patients and staff, and has inspired other wards within the hospital and other HHFT hospitals to explore creating similar projects.
 Bernard Suley Charitable Foundation, Four Lanes Trust, Anton Jurgens Charitable Trust, and the Weinstock Fund also contributed towards installing Memory Lane.

 EDGE Project New Forest

 Funded by the Big Lottery Fund, the EDGE Project New Forest provided exciting local opportunities for young people across the New Forest and surrounding areas.
 Working with local schools and sixth forms, local businesses, charities and youth provisions to reach as many young people as possible.
 The EDGE Project New Forest worked closely with The New Forest Museum Lyndhurst, Forest Arts New Milton, New Forest Young Carers and Burgate School and Sixth Form, Fordingbridge.